 Washington State’s web portal with official information related to COVID-19

-To apply for a COVID-19 Economic Injury Disaster Grant, click here.
+To apply for a COVID-19 Economic Injury Disaster Grant (EIDL) through the SBA, click here.

-(this SBA grant has opened back up 5/4/2020 for a limited time for agricultural businesses only)
+(this SBA grant has opened back up 6/15/2020 for a limited time.
+It is no longer just open to agricultural enterprises).

 Businesses please take a moment to fill out our County Economic Injury Survey. click here